Siteimprove/appanalytics-ios-sdk-public/README.md

 - Parameters:
     - **uid:** A string that represents unique identifier for the notification
-    - **s:** A string that represents the state of the notification - received or opened
+    - **state:** A string that represents the state of the notification - received or opened
-    - **k:** A string that represents the key of the notification
+    - **key:** A string that represents the key of the notification

 **Note:** When using the trackNotificationEvent method, it is crucial to ensure the uniqueness of the uids passed as parameter.